Kava-Labs/kava/x/cdp/spec/04_begin_block.md

 At the start of every block the BeginBlocker of the cdp module:

-- updates total CDP fees
-- update fees for individual "risky" CDPs
+- updates fees for CDPs
 - liquidates CDPs under the collateral ratio
 - nets out system debt and, if necessary, starts auctions to re-balance it
+- pays out the savings rate if sufficient time has past
-- records the last block time
+- records the last savings rate distribution, if one occurred

 ## Update Fees

-- The total fees accumulated since the last block across all CDPs are calculated.
+- The total fees accumulated since the last block for each CDP are calculated.
+- If the fee amount is non-zero:
+  - Set the updated value for fees
+  - Set the fees updated time for the CDP to the current block time
   - An equal amount of debt coins are minted and sent to the system's CDP module account.
   - An equal amount of stable asset coins are minted and sent to the system's liquidator module account

-## Update risky cdps

-- UpdateFeesForRiskyCdps calculates fees for risky CDPs
-- Select the CDPs with 10% of the liquidation ratio - the risky CDPs
-- Calculate additional accumulated fees on each of those CDPs
-- Update the fees updated time for the CDP to the current block time
+  - Increment total principal.

 ## Liquidate CDP

 - Get every cdp that is under the liquidation ratio for its collateral type.
 - For each cdp:
-  - Calculate and update fees since last update.
   - Remove all collateral and internal debt coins from cdp and deposits and delete it.
 Send the coins to the liquidator module account.
   - Start auctions of a fixed size from this collateral (with any remainder in a smaller sized auction), sending collateral and debt coins to the auction module account.
   - Decrement total principal.